Scholarly and professional education for library and information practice.

 The course is fully online.
-Where they are weekly classes, these take place in an ‘online classroom’.
-For students commencing the course in September 2017 that will be on a Thursday evening (6.00-7.30pm).
+Where they are regular live online classes, these take place in an ‘online classroom’.
+For students commencing the course in September 2018 these will be on a Wednesday evening (6.00-7.30pm).
 We will be using the software Blackboard Collaborate for this.

 There is useful information about Blackboard Collaborate at: http://www.blackboard.com/online-collaborative-learning/virtual-classroom.aspx & http://www.blackboard.com/online-collaborative-learning/blackboard-collaborate-features.aspx.